mckennatim/spas/README.md

 A shared node_moodules for SPA's.
 Requires webpack 2 due to the style of the config files and can be started with started with `wpw` webpack -w or `wpp` webpack production

 ## tags
+### 16-aapoj-pahoRaw
+have even poj apps have register and token so that they can work with IOTbroker dbAuth
 ### 15-admind-towardsaworking_senrel
 this wasn't actually implemented from paho-rxasred-vigo. problem is changeSenRel(params) needs to run on componentDidMount of SenRel
 ### 14-admind-super-deviceform